neondatabase/website/content/docs/extensions/pg_embedding.md

     CREATE EXTENSION embedding;
     ```

-    You can verify that you have the new version of ther pg_embedding extension install by running the following query.
+    You can verify that you have the new version of the `pg_embedding` extension installed by running the following query.
 The version should be 0.3.1 or higher.

     ```sql
     SELECT extversion from pg_extension WHERE extname LIKE 'embedding';